 At the left pole of the creativity dimension (Figure 20.2), people have very high Almost Gates.
 They require almost everything to be aligned before they will place their input into a category (declare a match).
 On the far right, people with quite low Almost Gates allow more sway in their categorization.
 They can place items into the same category, even when there are marked differences between things.
 More broadly, input to Almost Gates can be delivered from senses, processed patterns, words, categories, concepts, memories, and theories.

-Caveat: Induction, not Deduction
+Caveat: This is Induction, not Deduction.

 Induction is the mechanism for novelty.
-The neural composition of the brain makes it the brain’s primary mechanism.
+The neural composition of the brain makes induction the brain’s primary mechanism.
 Deduction arises from a specialized set of inductive modules that support words and logical operations.
-These modules exist in the upper reaches of the dominant cortical hemisphere, where language originates and is processed.
+These modules exist only in the upper reaches of the dominant cortical hemisphere, where language originates and is processed.

 Creativity Examples – The Good and The Bad